illinois-cs241/illinois-cs241.github.io/_pages/application.md

 ## PrairieLearn

 [PrairieLearn](https://prairielearn.readthedocs.io/en/latest/) (PL) is a web-assignment platform developed at UIUC.
 The CS341 PL team is concerned with creating and deploying extra-credit assignments called Pre-Labs (for now!).
 The goal is to make labs more educational, intuitive, and interactive -- because sometimes programming is not a good replacement for conceptual knowledge (e.g. MMAP lab).
 We envision that the Lab slides contain the intuitive information, and PL supplements this with neat problems for students to learn from.
 If you think this course has future potential with PL, or you believe some assignments are lacking and want to do something about it, then this team is for you.

+Writing assignments involves coming up with a meaningful tasks where students can master the learning objectives.
+Writing these assignments involves a lot of time spent drafting on white boards and bouncing ideas around.
+As you are writing these assignments, you will have to ask yourself, "What am I trying to have the students learn?".

 ### Skills

-* Understanding of course content at detailed level.
+* Understanding of course content beyond content in the assignments.
 Being able to create thoughtful problems requires more knowledge than being able to simply get-by with the course content.
-* Being able to "fill in the gaps".
-Not only should you have a solid foundation in Systems Programming, but also the ability to pick up on nuance and details, because some of the content we will be targeting will have been overlooked in past semesters.
+* Strong opinions about course, and what material we should teach.
+* Creativity and interest in pedagogy.
+We foresee that PL work this semester will be a lot of brainstorming and outlining plans for pre-labs, with the ultimate goal of reworking the existing labs eventually.
+What makes a good lab?
+What are labs supposed to teach?
+What do students retain?
+What makes a frustrating question?
+Did we give too many or not enough hints?
+If you are interested in creative, higher level questions such as these, then look no further.
 * Be vocal, and be a team player.
 Ultimately, the TA's and professor decide which content gets through to PL, so it is up to you to discuss with them and plan out the exciting future of this course.
 Additionally, you are expected to work as a team to pump out assignments during the semester.
 This is going to require you to be on top of things as a group.
-* Lastly, you should be able to read PrairieLearn documentation.
-Bonus points if you understand Python, HTML, and Javascript - but these can be learned as you go along.
+* Autonomy.
+Even though there is a team, it will not be very big.
+You are expected to have personal initiative, which goes back to being able to dig into content that may be on the border of what is covered in the course.
+* Prior experience with PrairieLearn.
+Take a look at [the documentation](https://prairielearn.readthedocs.io/en/latest/).
+If you have experience or are familiar with PL development, please mention it in your applications!

 ### Expected Time Obligations